 The most common sites of mouth, nose, and throat cancers are

 Less common sites for these cancers are

-The nasal passages and upper throat (nasopharynx)
+The upper throat (nasopharynx)

 The lower part of the throat (hypopharynx)